sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 Virtual hosting allows one Apache installation to serve many different Web sites."

-USAGE
+Usage
 -----

-For this, we will assume that you are using the `rhscl/httpd-24-rhel7` image.
+For this, we will assume that you are using the Apache HTTP Server 2.4 container image from the Red Hat Container Catalog called `rhscl/httpd-24-rhel7`.
 The image can be used as a base image for other applications based on Apache HTTP web server.

 An example of the data on the host for both the examples above, that will be served by